-A smart dress code is reflective of the serious, academic ethos of the Sydney Russell sixth form and the high expectations of students.
+A smart business wear dress code is reflective of the serious, academic ethos of the Sydney Russell sixth form and the high expectations of students.
 It illustrates a professional approach to sixth form study and the commitment of the students to their chosen courses.

 Adhering to a dress code provides a bridge for students between full school uniform and the wider flexibility afforded to them at University.
 It also prepares students for the professionalism in dress code when faced with the world of work.

 For safeguarding reasons, students in Sixth Form must wear their school ID lanyard at all times.
 The dress code is smart business wear, and to provide absolute clarity some suggestions are made below;

 As part of the vision for the sixth form to achieve academic excellence and the highest expectations, the students will have to adhere to the dress code of the sixth form:

 – Tailored formal jacket (No denim or leather)